 - Complete the Final Program of Study form.
 It is okay to include courses you have not yet taken, but in the end, you must take every course listed or else file a Recommended Change in Program of Study form.
-Bring this form to Lindsey, and she will help you submit it to the Graduate School for approval.
+Bring this form to the Graduate Coordinator's Assistant, and they will help you submit it to the Graduate School for approval.
 These forms must be typed or they will be rejected.

 By the sixth semester

 - Schedule the written and oral components of your comprehensive exam or qualifying papers with your committee.
 For qualifying papers, please utilize the Qualifying Paper Assessment Form each time.
-After you perform the oral section of your qualifying paper or complete your exam, the finished form must be turned in to Lindsey.
+After you perform the oral section of your qualifying paper or complete your exam, the finished form must be turned in to Graduate Coordinator's Assistant.

-- To schedule your defense or exam, please turn the Defense Scheduling Form in to Lindsey in Gilbert 142.
+- To schedule your defense or exam, please turn the Defense Scheduling Form in to the Graduate Coordinator's Assistant.

-- Request an announcement of the oral portion through the Linguistics Office at least two weeks prior to the date of the oral exam.
+- Request an announcement of the oral portion through the Graduate Coordinator's Assistant at least two weeks prior to the date of the oral exam.
 For qualifying papers, the second paper presentation counts as the oral comprehensive examination.
 The Graduate School will return the Oral Comprehensive Exam form whereby your committee will grade your performance.

-- Complete the Application for Admission to Candidacy form and return it with the Oral Comprehensive Exam form to Lindsey and she will assist you in submitting it to the Graduate School.
+- Complete the Application for Admission to Candidacy form and return it with the Oral Comprehensive Exam form to the Graduate Coordinator's Assistant and they will help you in submitting it to the Graduate School.